Wesley Vissers: Professional career

 In 2018, Vissers traveled to the United States to enter his first IFBB professional competition, the 2018 Chicago Pro.
 Here he placed first overall amongst 18 men in the classic division to claim his invitation to the 2018 Mr. Olympia competition.

 In the 2018 Mr. Olympia, Vissers went head to head with the top classic physique athletes in the world including the previous year's top two of Breon Ansley and Chris Bumstead.
 Vissers would finish a tied 16th place among the 26 competitors.

 Vissers returned to the stage the following year in the 2019 Arnold Classic.
 Here he placed outside of the top 6 in the classic physique division.
 Vissers skipped the 2019 Mr. Olympia competition, but returned to the Classic Physique pro stage later the same year at the 2019 IFBB Romania Pro, which he won, securing his 2020 Mr. Olympia qualification.

-The following years Vissers went on to win 2021 IFBB Poland Pro and 2022 IFBB France Pro, proving himself to be a consistent elite level performer in the Men's Classic Physique.
+The following years Vissers went on to win 2021 IFBB Poland Pro, 2022 IFBB France Pro, 2023 IFBB European Championships and 2023 IFBB Romania Pro.

+In the 2024 he won two back-to-back Arnold Classic Physique competitions (Arnold Classic US and Arnold Classic UK).